bob-606/5.easa.fi/README.md

 ## 24. Which statement about lift and angle of attack is correct?
-Which statement about lift and angle of attack is correct?
 - Increasing the angle of attack results in less lift being generated by the aerofoil
 - Decreasing the angle of attack results in more drag being generated by the aerofoil
 - Too large angles of attack can lead to an exponential increase in lift